Scientific Calculator

 A Scientific Calculator is a versatile and advanced calculator designed to perform a wide range of mathematical functions beyond basic arithmetic operations.
 It is primarily used in fields such as engineering, physics, mathematics, and other technical disciplines.
 Scientific calculators are capable of solving complex mathematical equations, performing trigonometric calculations, logarithmic and exponential operations, and handling functions like square roots, powers, and factorials.
 These calculators are essential tools for students, professionals, and researchers who deal with advanced mathematical problems.

-How a Scientific Calculator Works
+How a Scientific Calculator Works?

 Scientific calculators use a set of predefined functions and formulas to solve a variety of mathematical problems.
 The key functions available on a scientific calculator include: